AcademicsToday/academicstoday-django/README.md

 # py-academicstoday

 ## Description
-A open-source platform for online course-based learning and education.
+A open-source platform for online course-based learning and education.<br />
 Note - This portal is now accessible with django version 3.2

 ## Support